axonfibre/axon.go/README.md

-# iota.go
+# Axon Go Library

-Official Go library.

-This library allows you to do the following:
+This library enables the following:

 - Create blocks with tagged data and transaction payloads
 - Get blocks and outputs
 - Sign transactions
 - Generate addresses
-- Interact with an IOTA node
+- Interact with an Axon node
 - Act as a foundation for Go based node software

-If you need to have more sophisticated account management, have a look at [wallet.rs](https://github.com/iotaledger/wallet.rs) for which we also provide bindings in Python and JavaScript.
+If you need to have more sophisticated account management, have a look at [wallet.rs](https://github.com/axonfibre/wallet.rs) for which we also provide bindings in Python and JavaScript.

 ## Requirements